Image 1 of 3

 Best suited for USDA Zones 9–11

-Protect young plants from hard frost
+Protect young trees from frost

 Winter Dormancy and Health: